jhpyle/docassemble/_docs/functions.md

 It accepts any of four optional keyword arguments:

-* `title` - for the main title of the interview, which is displayed in the navigation bar.
+* `title` - this is the main title of the interview.
+It should be plain text.
+It is displayed in the navigation bar if there is no `logo`.
+* `logo` - this can be used for raw HTML that you want to go into the navigation bar in place of the plain text title of the interview.
+  If you include an image, you should size it to be about 20 pixels in height.
 * `short` - for the mobile-friendly version of the interview title, which is displayed in the navigation bar when the screen is small.
 * `subtitle` - for the subtitle of the interview, which is displayed